jdriselvato/Hikaru-2-Sabaki-Theme/README.md

 # Removing Animations

-If you want to rmeove animations from the other Upsided themes, here's a quick breakdown of how I did it.
+If you want to remove animations from the other Upsided themes, here's a quick breakdown of how I did it.

 Note: asar & npm need to be installed
 ```